 It would be most ideal if you don’t stand behind a tree that’s being cut down.
 When the stump snaps, the tree might fall down on you directly.
 This can cause serious injuries.

 4. Cut the branches first before the entire tree.

 During a tree removal procedure, the branches must be cut first.
 The trunk is ideally cut part by part especially if there are people and structures surrounding the tree area.
 This will avoid accidents from occurring when the entire falls down.
 You will certainly have no control over it.
 When cutting it by parts, you can tie the part you’re cutting down with a rope so it won’t fall immediately after cutting.

 While the tree removal tips above may assist you through the process, it is never recommended to make this your own DIY project.
-Call for assistance instead.
-Duval and Son Services is a top tree contractor offering tree removal services and other maintenance tasks in Deltona, Sanford, Deland, Lake Mary, Orange City, Debary, and surrounding areas.
+Call for assistance instead!
+Duval and Son Services is a top tree contractor offering tree removal services and other maintenance projects in Deltona, Sanford, Deland, Lake Mary, Orange City, Debary, and surrounding areas.
 We are happy to help you out with all your tree service needs.
 You may reach us at 386-717-4959 for a free estimate.